Moving up to secondary school

 Make sure you look at each school’s admission rules to see in which situations distance from home to school is used.

 Some schools ask you to fill in a Supplementary Form to help them gather extra information about your child.
-This will help them decide where they would come in the admission rules.
+This will help them decide where your child would come in the admission rules.
 The four Buckinghamshire schools that use a Supplementary Form are:

 - Dr Challoner’s Grammar School